prisms-center/prismscpfe_mcapi/README.md

-# prismspf_mcapi: The PRISMS-CPFE/Materials Commons CLI Plugin
+# prismscpfe_mcapi: The PRISMS-CPFE/Materials Commons CLI Plugin

 This is the initial version of the Materials Commons command-line-interface plugin for PRISMS-CPFE, which is still under active development.
 The base Materials Commons CLI can be found [here](https://github.com/materials-commons/mcapi/tree/master/python).